-As Executive Director of UTZ, Han de Groot has overseen the growth of the organization from a relatively new player in 2010, to today being the world’s largest certification program for coffee and cocoa.
+As the Chief Executive Officer, Han de Groot has overseen the growth of the organization from a relatively new player in 2010, to today being the world’s largest certification program for coffee and cocoa.
 Quite an expert, then, on the state of the global agricultural sector!
 He explains that certification has an incredible impact, but that certification alone is not enough to make sustainable farming the norm.
 That’s why UTZ expanded its strategy in 2016.

 The role of certification